giladturok/CleanCV/CUSTOMIZE.md

     author={Your Name and Collaborator Name and Third Author}, journal={Nature},
     year={2023},
+    % Author annotations are assigned via numerical author ordering
-    % Separate authors with semicolons and multiple annotations with commas author+an = {1=equal; 2=equal,corresponding; 3=corresponding}
+    % Separate authors with semicolons and separate multiple annotations with commas author+an = {1=equal; 2=equal,corresponding; 3=corresponding}
 }
 ```

-Default annotations include equal contribution (*) and corresponding author (†).
-They are assigned via numerical author orderering (e.g. `1` assigns the annotation for the first author).

 Annotations are implemented in `cleancv.sty` following the [Hansen Lab approach](http://www.hansenlab.org/cv_bibliography_tex):